 International English Language Testing System: Academic (IELTS: Academic)

 Cambridge Assessment English

 - Minimum score of 180 on the Cambridge English Advanced, CEFR Level C1

 If you have any questions regarding English Language Proficiency requirements, please contact the Summer Session Student Services team.

-We’re currently planning Summer Session 2021.
+We continue to add new programming and special opportunities to Summer Session 2021.
 Sign up to be the first to hear more.